 with the comoving distance $D$.

-For the calculation of time dependent quantities such as the light curves and the time-evolution of spectra, we follow \citet{Granot:1998ep} and take into account the curvature of the emitting surface for each collision.
+For the calculation of time-dependent quantities such as the light curves and the time evolution of spectra, we follow \cite{Granot:1998ep} and take into account the curvature of the emitting surface for each collision.

-Given our focus on the (expected) high-energy component, we explicitly incorporate absorption due to interactions with the Extragalactic Background Light (EBL) in our simulations which are expected to impact the spectra in the TeV-range for redshifts $z>0.1$ \citep{H.E.S.S.:2017odt}.
-EBL absorption is calculated using the open-source \software{gammapy} package \citep{Deil:2017yey, Nigro:2019hqf}, using the model of \citet{Dominguez:2010bv}.
+Given our focus on the (expected) high-energy component, we explicitly incorporate absorption due to interactions with the EBL in our simulations which are expected to impact the spectra in the TeV-range for redshifts $z>0.1$ \cite{H.E.S.S.:2017odt}.
+EBL absorption is calculated using the open-source \software{gammapy} package (\cite{Deil:2017yey, Nigro:2019hqf}), using the model of \cite{Dominguez:2010bv}.